Gullane: Golf

 From the top of the hill on each course there is a fine view over Aberlady and Aberlady Bay towards Edinburgh and the Forth Bridge as well as the coast of Fife and the Lomond Hills.
 Internationally acclaimed artist Frank W Wood painted a view of Gullane in 1933.

 Abutting Gullane Number 3 course is the Luffness Golf Club course and a Children's Course.

+Gullane Golf Club is featured in The Bloody, Bloody Banks: A Scottish Crime Thriller by Andrew Raymond, as a location of one of a series of murders.